Right-to-Know Law Requests

 If the record is not listed, then…

 - Read the county’s Open Records/Public Records Policy to become familiar with the county’s open records process.
-COMING SOON - THE COUNTY IS IN THE PROCESS OF UPDATING ITS RIGHT-TO-LAW POLICY AND WILL POST A COPY OF THE REVISED POLICY SOON.

 - Visit York County’s Open Records Center to submit a request, to search the Public Records Archive, to view documents under Trending Topics and to find additional information on Open Records requests (please note that this is a new site and the archive and trending topics will populate in the next few months).